AustinSteil/generate-files-model/src/save-data/COOKIE-POLICY.md

 1. **Phrase Security**: If you choose a weak phrase, your data may be vulnerable
 2. **Device Security**: If your device is compromised, your saved data may be at risk
-3. **Browser Security**: If your browser is compromised, cookies may be accessible
+3. **Browser Security**: If your browser is compromised, localStorage may be accessible
 4. **Shared Devices**: Anyone with access to your device/browser may attempt to access your data
 5. **Data Loss**: We cannot recover your data if you forget your phrase
-6. **No Backup**: There is no way to recover lost or corrupted cookie data
+6. **No Backup**: There is no way to recover lost or corrupted localStorage data

 #### **Your Responsibilities:**